mileweb/docs-content-cdn/docs/portal/tasks.md

 <p align=center><img src="/docs/resources/images/Failed Validation.png" alt="failed validation" width="900"></p>

 3. To view details about tasks related to deployments, click the **Deployment** radio button.
-Then click the ID or name of a task on the **Deployment** tab.
+Then click a task ID or name.
 The following figure shows task details for a successful deployment.
 If **Certificate ID** or **Property ID** appears at the bottom left, clicking it displays the form for that certificate or property.

 <p align=center><img src="/docs/resources/images/Successful Deployment.png" alt="successful deployment" width="900"></p>